r-lib/ragg/cran-comments.md

-This submission does not fix the outstanding CRAN ASAN issue as the nature of it is still being investigated.
-However, fixes a single issue that in some rare circumstances can result in system crashes.
-Because of the severity of the bug I urge CRAN to consider moving forward with releasing this submission while the ASAN issue is being investigated.
+This submission fixes a bug with agg_capture which resulted in premultiplied colour values being returned.

 ## Test environments